-It is recommended that the tire pressure be checked at the beginning of each trip to obtain the maximum life of the tire.
-Follow the instructions listed on the Federal Certification label, affixed to the roadside front corner of your trailer, to determine the correct tire pressure.
-Under-inflation may cause tire failures and swaying; this may result in loss of control, injury, death or property damage.
+☐ It is recommended that the tire pressure be checked at the beginning of each trip to obtain the maximum life of the tire.
+Follow the instructions listed on the Federal Certification label, to determine the correct tire pressure.
+Under-inflation may cause tire failures and swaying resulting in loss of control, injury, death or property damage.